 - International Baccalaureate Diploma

-- Students with experience or equivalent education in some subjects of the programme may be granted advance credit towards the HND after completing the required Assessment of Prior Learning or Experience documentation.
+- Students with experience or equivalent education in some subjects of the programme may be granted advance credit towards year 1 or year 2 of the programme after completing the required assessment of Prior Learning or Experience documentation.

 2. Proof of English level upon entry, which could be one of the following: